-Shoring is one of the excavation safety procedure used to protect the edges of an excavation to prevent cave-in or collapse of the excavation.
+Shoring is one of the excavation safety procedures used to protect the edges of an excavation to prevent cave-in or collapse of the excavation.

 Generally, shoring could be used to provide lateral support:

-Some materials which can be use for shoring includes: Timber, structural steel, and framed tubular scaffolding.
+Some materials that can be used for shoring include: Timber, structural steel, and framed tubular scaffolding.

-Before we get back to shoring excavation, let us consider the different shoring technique:
+Before we get back to shoring excavation, let us consider the different shoring techniques:

 Shoring Techniques

-This involve the use of rakers, typically placed at 3-4.5 m centres, and braced at regular intervals.
-They tend to be inclined at between 40-75º.
+- Raking shore: This involves the use of rakers, typically placed at 3-4.5 m centres, and braced at regular intervals.
+They tend to be inclined between 40-75º.

-These are primarily used to carry vertical loads from walls, roofs and floors.
-This is often required when an opening is being made in a wall, or a defective load bearing wall is being rebuilt.
-An arrangement of beams and posts support the structural weight and transfer it to the firm ground foundation.
+- Dead Shoring or Vertical Shoring: These are primarily used to carry vertical loads from walls, roofs, and floors.
+This is often required when an opening is being made in a wall, or a defective load-bearing wall is being rebuilt.
+An arrangement of beams and posts supports the structural weight and transfers it to the firm ground foundation.

 How to do Shoring for Excavation

-This imply making use of one or more of the shoring techniques to safeguard an excavation.
+This implies making use of one or more of the shoring techniques to safeguard an excavation.

 Note: Shoring is used when the location or depth of the cut makes sloping back to the maximum allowable slope impractical.